Why did the Renaissance began in Italy: Photo of the interior of St.Peter's Basilica.

 Summary

-Italian citizenship is one of the most sought-after citizenships globally due to its unique advantages, including its adherence to the principle of Jus Sanguinis, or “right of blood”.
+Italian citizenship used to be one of the most sought-after citizenships globally due to its unique advantages, including its adherence to the principle of jus sanguinis, or “right of blood”.

 Comparison with other European citizenships